 Misti Alpaca's Pima Silk Hand Paints are back!
 After taking a hiatus for over a year, we've got more of this wonderful yarn back in stock, in both new and old colorways.
 This delectably soft cotton and silk blend is a light DK weight, closer to a sport or even fingering weight.
 The exceptional hand painted colorways are one-of-a-kind and a treat to work with.
 Use one 327 skein for a pair of colorful bed slippers, a simple shawl or this free scarf pattern from Misti!

 Tosh Merino has arrived!
 The worsted-weight relative of Tosh Merino DK and Tosh Merino Light has been on our "Must Have" list for quite some time so, of course, we're super excited to have yet another squishy-soft yarn from Madelinetosh on our shelves.
 Tosh Merino is a rustic-looking single ply yarn that holds dye particularly well - resulting in deep, vibrant shades of your favorite Tosh colorways.
-If you don't see the Madelinetosh color you're looking for - in Tosh Merino or any other base - just shoot us an email or give us a call and we'll get some on order and add it to the website!
+If you don't see the Madelinetosh color you're looking for base - just shoot us an email or give us a call and we'll get some on order and add it to the website!

 Avoid infuriating tangles, tenacious dust bunnies or pet hair, and games of "Where's My Yarn?" with the handy-dandy Knit Out Boxes from Lantern Moon!
 These practical and appealing 5" cubes are the perfect place to store yarn for your current WIP.
 These silken boxes are ingeniously designed to keep your yarn pristine while you knit or crochet.
 Simply place your ball or skein inside, thread the yarn through the snag-free hole in the side of the box and you're ready to cast on!
 How's that for thinking outside the box?!